AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-proof-of-reflection.md

 DAA's are special: they are the means by which \emph{context} is added.
 DAA's don't explicitly deal with this context though --- it's not mentioned in the algorithm itself.
-The key to a DAA's success is that it operates \emph{relative to a past state that is \textbf{already} context laden.}
+The key to a DAA's success is that it operates \emph{relative to a past state that is \ul{already} context laden.}
 So DAA's don't need to have any special awareness of context, just that multiplying the past difficulty by a \emph{particular ratio} will adjust the \emph{confirmation rate} to align with the \emph{target block frequency}.
 It's an \emph{incremental and ongoing process}.
 Since DAA's don't have initial conditions, there's no bootstrapping concern.